From £332,0559

 8

-Rolls-Royce’s modern diversion into EVs dates back to the 2011 Geneva show, where the firm exhibited the 102 EX: a seventh-gen Phantom limo with battery power, created to gauge the reaction of its customer base to a zero-emission model.
+Rolls-Royce’s diversion into EVs dates back to the 2011 102 EX: a seventh-gen Phantom limo with battery power, created to gauge public reaction.

-Work began on the mechanical basis for its current range of models – the innovative aluminium spaceframe Architecture of Luxury – in 2014, and with electric power as well as combustion engines in mind.
-So for the Spectre, Rolls-Royce simply had to tap into – and develop – the potential that had been engineered in.
+Work began on the mechanical basis for its current range of models, the innovative aluminium spaceframe Architecture of Luxury, in 2014, with electric as well as combustion power in mind.

-Even so, the Spectre’s chassis is quite different from that which underpins a Rolls-Royce Phantom, Ghost or Cullinan.
-In addition to the double-skinned bulkheads those models have, the Spectre gets a double-layer floor that aids refinement and boosts overall static rigidity by 30%, and within which the 120kWh nickel-manganese-cobalt drive battery is carried.
+Even so, the Spectre’s chassis is quite different from a Rolls-Royce Phantom’s, Ghost’s or Cullinan’s.
+In addition to the double-skinned bulkheads those models have, the Spectre gets a double-layer floor to aid refinement and boost rigidity by 30%, and within which the 120kWh nickel-manganese-cobalt drive battery is carried.

 Rolls-Royce makes 102kWh of that capacity usable: it’s a conservative proportion but chosen with a view to battery longevity over the extraordinarily long lifespans that Rolls-Royce cars so often have.

 At each corner, the car uses an adapted version of the Ghost’s planar suspension, with adaptive air springs, adaptive dampers, active anti-roll bars and four-wheel steering all fitted as standard.
-Alloy wheels are a towering 22in in diameter as standard, optionally 23in as fitted here, and wearing Rolls-Royce’s now-customary noise-cancelling run-flat tyres.
+Alloy wheels are a towering 22in or 23in diameter, wearing Rolls-Royce’s now-customary noise-cancelling run-flat tyres.

-Our test car weighed 2935kg on the scales: 45kg heavier than claimed (easy to explain with fitted options) – and clearly very heavy – yet only 155kg more than the eighth-generation Phantom we tested in 2018.
+Our UK road test Spectre weighed 2935kg on the scales: 45kg heavier than claimed (easy to explain with fitted options) – and clearly very heavy – yet only 155kg more than an eighth-generation Phantom we road tested in 2018.

 INTERIOR